rng-guy/NFSMWBartender/README.md

 &nbsp;

-## 3.2 - What should I know about its "Advanced" feature set?
+## 3.2 - What should I know about the "Advanced" feature set?

 **In general**: